on this page

 Understanding your assessment notice

-Your assessment notice will include information you need to know about your assessment.
+Your assessment notice will include the information you need to know about your CCS.

 This will list any children you’ve made a claim for.